-Around 60% of Unum's annual premiums come from the Unum US segment, which offers group disability, life, and accident policies, as well as supplemental and voluntary policies under the Unum America and Provident Brands and sold in the workplace setting.
-The Colonial Life segment -- which offers accident, sickness, disability, and life products sold at the workplace -- accounted for 12% of sales in 2014, while the Unum UK segment represented some 6% of sales.
-Unum also generates revenue from its closed block business, which services policies in the runoff segments (long-term care, non-workplace individual disability) where the company no longer issues new policies.
+Around 60% of Unum's annual premiums come from the Unum US segment, which offers group disability, life, and accident policies, as well as supplemental and voluntary policies under the Unum America and Provident Brands.
+The Colonial Life segment -- which offers accident, sickness, disability, and life products -- accounted for 16% of sales in 2015, while the Unum UK segment represented 7% of sales.
+Unum also generates revenue from its Closed Block business (about 15%), which services policies in the runoff segments (long-term care, non-workplace individual disability) where the company no longer issues new policies.

-The US market contributes about two-thirds of annual revenues.
+The US market contributes more than 60% of annual revenues.
 Unum runs four primary operating centers (in Tennessee, Maine, Massachusetts, and South Carolina) and about 35 sales offices scattered across the US market.
-Its Unum Limited office is the headquarters for the smaller Unum UK operations.
+Its Unum Limited office is the headquarters for the smaller Unum UK operations, which include Ireland.

 Sales and Marketing

-The company strives to maintain close relationships with its sales force, as well as with its independent agents and brokers, as it relies on these representatives to market its products to employers.
+The company strives to maintain a close relationship with its sales force, as well as with its independent agents and brokers, as it relies on these representatives to market its products to employers.